cs4414/Reference-Solutions/ps3/ps3.md

 <b>Problem 2.</b> (modify <span class="file">answers.md</span>)
 <br>
-Study several scheduling methods, such as round-robin, FIFO, FILO, SRPT, list their pros and cons respectively.
+Study several scheduling methods, such as round-robin, FIFO, FILO, SRPT, and list their pros and cons respectively.
 </div>

 ## SRPT Scheduling on web requests

 Shortest-Remaining-Processing-Time-First (SRPT) is a well-known preemtive scheduling algorithm in Web servers.
-By giving priority to
+By giving priority to short requests or those requests with short remaining time, the web server could achieve minimum average response time.

-assume the bottleneck as network bandwidth
-1. file size - bytes sent
-2. server-client network connection bandwidth (could be inferred by IP address )

-Rust uses a fair scheduling on concurrent tasks.

-For the next problem, you are required to implement a SPRT scheduling algorithm on http requests.

-explain simple FILO scheduling example in starting code

-Reference:
+There're several academic papers about SRPT scheduling on web servers for your information.

-[  ] Bianca Schroeder, Mor Harchol-Balter (CMU).
-Web servers under overload: How scheduling can help [31] Mor Harchol-Balter, et al (CMU).
+* Bianca Schroeder, Mor Harchol-Balter (CMU).
+Web servers under overload: How scheduling can help, 2002
+* Mor Harchol-Balter, et al (CMU).
 Size-based scheduling to improve web performance.
 ACM Transactions on Computer Systems, 21(2), May 2003.
-[54] Mayank Rawat, et al (UIC).
+* Mayank Rawat, et al (UIC).
 SWIFT: Scheduling in web servers for fast reponse time.
 In Second IEEE International Symposium on Network Computing and Applications, April 2003.

+Usually, the response time of a request depends on the size of requested file and the network connection condition between server and client.
+Network connection condition is another complicated topic, but it could be roughly inferred by IP address of clients in this assignment.

+For the next problem, you are required to implement a SPRT scheduling algorithm in zhtta.
+You don't need to implement a full version described by academic papers, but you are encouraged to do so.

+In order to help you implement scheduling algorithm in Rust, we provided a simple FILO scheduling in starting code as an example.

 <div class="problem">
 <b>Problem 3.</b> (modify <span class="file">zhtta.rs</span>)